brunosan/brunosan.eu/work/index.md

 ### Strategic Consultant

 * **Strategic advice to a Global Satellite Communications Operator** on the intersection of their new growth strategy and International Development needs and funding mechanisms.
+Linking and assessing relevance with all the Sustainable Development Goals [SDGs, or Global Goals] and Targets.

-* **Strategic Big Data advice for the UAE Statistical Innovation Authority** filtering market trends for relevance to their context and maximizing potential impact in improving government services.
+* **Strategic advice for the UAE Statistical Innovation Authority** as member of the Advisory Board; helping to assess market trends.
+Our scope is to  localize the opportunities and challenges,  maximizing potential impact in improving government services.

-* **Commodity operator with global trade** on latest technology innovation on multidimensional dataflow graphs to help optimize field operations, transport and factory processing on a least develop country context.
+* **Logistics optimization of hazelnuts social for-profit enterprise in Bhutan**.
+Largest employer after the government, which is more than doubling the income of more than 10k farmers; while preventing soil degradation of fallow lands.
+Road conditions  in Bhutan offer a set of unique challenges, while the community reach and footprint of the company operations provide the necessary data inputs to create and optimize the collection of the produce.
+Development, and training, on the necessary data-science tools to feed, connect and optimize best routing to all farmers, and dispatch systems.

 ### World Bank Group -- Innovation Labs